bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ### Handling errors

-In this video, you\'re going to learn about how you can handle errors in CSS.
+In this video, you&apos;re going to learn about how you can handle errors in CSS.

 The first thing that you should know is that CSS does not handle errors